 If you have any complaints about how we handle your personal and non-personal data, please contact us so we can resolve the issue, where possible.
 Our data protection office would get in touch with you regarding the issue within the next two working days from the time of complaint registered.

 Freely given and affirmative – the user accepts the cookies or the terms and conditions.
-The FSM Toolbox website gives the users genuine and free choice to either consent or not consent.
+The Toolbox by FSMA website gives the users genuine and free choice to either consent or not consent.